Damavand Documention - Datasets Module API Reference

 Instantiation: MUET(base_directory, folders, channels)

-• channelsis the list of integers, corresponding to the triaxial acceleration signals; 1, 2 and 3 correspond to X-axis, Y-axis, and Z-axis.
+base_directoryis the home directory of the extracted folders.foldersis the list of folders to include during the mining process.channelsis the list of integers, corresponding to the triaxial acceleration signals; 1, 2 and 3 correspond to X-axis, Y-axis, and Z-axis.
 The default value is [1, 2, 3].

 Mining: MUET.mine(mining_params)

-• mining_params is a python dictonary whose keys are win_len and hop_len
+mining_paramsis a python dictonary whose keys arewin_lenandhop_len.

 Accessing data: MUET.data